amchang2/LLM-Surprisal-Project/README.md

 # LLM-Surprisal-Project
-Explores GPT-2's sensitivity to negation by calculating surprisal with psycholinguistic minimal-pair stimuli and the transformers Python library.
+Explores GPT-2's sensitivity to negation by calculating the surprisal of the LLM to psycholinguistic minimal-pair stimuli through the transformers Python library.

 Research question: Are LLMs sensitive to negation?